abonello/riddle-game-app/README.md

 # Problem
-If two users log in from two different machines they will interfere with each other's game.
+## If two users log in from two different machines they will interfere with each other's game.
 It looks like the latest person to log in takes over.

+#### Template Inheritance
+Turned each html into an extension for a base.html file.
+This has reduced drastically the amount of code in the html files.

 * * *